wendysyn89/CompUXPV/README.md

 # CompUXPV
-This is an user experience prediction engine using computational semantics approaches- Paragraph Vector by Quoc Le.
+This is an user experience prediction engine using computational semantics approach- Paragraph Vector by Quoc Le.

 Files usages: